Search Knowledge Base by Keyword

 Of course, this is all theoretical and is open to debate, but you get the idea.

 Naturally, a lower salary to you results in a higher rate of return for the investor.
-We also look at the earnings generated from capital investments such as machinery and other non-owner employees versus shareholder labor.
-We digress…
+We could also look at the earnings generated from capital investments such as machinery or internally generated assets, and other non-owner employees versus shareholder labor.
+Think of that software developer from the previous table.
+We digress here but explore this more in a bit.

 In this chapter, we will review-